This article originally appeared on VICE Canada.

-The Escorted Out By A Stranger Lay Off
+The Escorted Out by a Stranger Lay off

-Unfortunately, that lovely send off was far from the norm.
-It did nothing to mentally prepare me for what was to come, namely the experience of being escorted out of a building like I was a boundaryless panhandler at a bougie restaurant.
+Unfortunately, that lovely send-off was far from the norm.
+It did nothing to mentally prepare me for what was to come, namely the experience of being escorted out of a building like I was a boundary-less panhandler at a bougie restaurant.

-The last time this happened to me I was at a tech firm, a job which required me to move across the country.
+The last time this happened to me I was at a tech firm, a job that required me to move across the country.
 The position never materialized and I spent seven months being juggled around different departments.
 One afternoon, a supervisor messaged me online to meet him in the boardroom.

 As I approached, said supervisor was sitting outside the glass room but didn’t get up to join me.
 I found myself facing a man in a suit who, to this day, I couldn’t pick out of a lineup.
 He told me I was being let go without cause and that he would bring me my personal belongings once I was outside the building.

 For a second, I wondered what this unmemorable HR personnel man would do if I asked him to piggyback me out.
 The workday was in full force, but I thankfully didn’t run into any of my colleagues on the way out.
-I did have to pass the always-cheery receptionist, who let out a empathetic but powerless “oh noooo” as I was led to the elevators.
+I did have to pass the always-cheery receptionist, who let out an empathetic but powerless “oh noooo” as I was led to the elevators.

 The Stunningly Tactless Lay Off